Resource-constrained Project Scheduling with Time-of-Use Energy Tariffs and Machine States: A Logic-based Benders

-We compare our cold-started LBBD approach to a monolithic CP formulation derived from the CP proposed in Section~\ref{sec:constraint_programming} on a small set of instances derived from the dataset\footnote{The dataset can be retrieved from \cite{DVN/XI9JE0_2025}} proposed by \cite{nedbalek2025bottleneck}.
+We compare our cold-started LBBD approach with a monolithic CP formulation derived from the CP proposed in Section~\ref{sec:constraint_programming} on a small set of instances derived from the dataset\footnote{The dataset can be retrieved from \cite{DVN/XI9JE0_2025}} proposed by \cite{nedbalek2025bottleneck}.
 For each instance, we randomly select 20\% of the tasks to be energy-intensive.
-Table~\ref{tab:performance-blocking-twt} presents, for different $\alpha$ values, the minimal, maximal, and average gaps~\eqref{eq:delta} of the LBBD approach relative to the CP over the dataset, and the associated standard deviations.
-It reveals that our approach exhibits superior performance in terms of identifying optimal solutions when compared to the CP for all instances, with an average improvement of 7.68\%, with a maximum reaching nearly 50\%.
+Table~\ref{tab:performance-blocking-twt} presents, for different values of $\alpha$, the minimal, maximal, and average gaps~\eqref{eq:delta} of the LBBD approach relative to the CP over the data set and the associated standard deviations.
+It reveals that our approach exhibits superior performance in terms of identifying optimal solutions compared to the CP for all instances, with an average improvement of 7.43\%, with a maximum reaching nearly 50\%.
 It is also worth noting that the LBBD never performs worse than the CP.
+Also, no subproblems reached the time limit, there were all solved to optimality.
 Furthermore, Figure~\ref{fig:time-blocking-twt} depicts how quickly our LBBD approach proves the optimality of solutions, with nearly 90\% of instances solved to optimality in less than half an hour, whereas the CP could only prove the optimality of less than 5\% of them in the same time.

-\subsection{Subproblem 2: Flexible job shop}
+\subsection{Subproblem: Flexible job shop}